- GP Liaison Unit

 If your application has been successful, you will be asked to attend an interview.
 You will be provided with the interview questions 10 minutes prior to your interview and can expect to be interviewed by three staff members.
 The interview will last approximately 45 minutes and you will have the opportunity to ask questions at the end of your interview.

-The Transition to Mental Health Nursing Program (TTMHNP) is a 12 month program available to experienced Registered Nurses wishing to develop as a skilled mental health nurse.
-The program provides a 5 day orientation program at the beginning, followed by a three-day Management of Violence and Aggression Training (MOVAIT) course.
-The TTMHNP nurses are employed to work part-time (eight day a fortnight) within our Psychiatric Inpatient Unit- Swanston Centre (University Hospital Geelong).
-This program also includes a 12 week supernumerary placement within our Jigsaw Youth Mental Health Team.
+The Transition to Mental Health Nursing Program (TTMHNP) is a 12-month program available to experienced Registered Nurses wishing to develop as a skilled mental health nurse.
+The program provides a five-day orientation program at the beginning, followed by a three-day Management of Violence and Aggression Training (MOVAIT) course.
+The TTMHNP nurses are employed to work part-time (eight-day a fortnight) within our Psychiatric Inpatient Unit- Swanston Centre (University Hospital Geelong).
+This program also includes a 16-week supernumerary placement within our Aged Persons Community Mental Health Team.

 The TTMHNP supports nurses with opportunities to learn and reflect on their practice outside of their clinical areas.
 This includes: